 Angle Lake is a large freshwater lake located in King County, Washington.
 At an elevation of 351 ft. and 102.8 acres, it's home to several species of fish, including kokanee, rock bass, yellow perch, black crappie, rainbow trout and largemouth bass.
 Angle Lake provides good shoreline access, a boat launch and fishing pier.Stocked Fish: Rainbow

 Angle Lake has been historically stocked with rainbow.
 The largest rainbow ever stocked is 2.63 lbs.
-This year so far, there has been 1 stockings of rainbow at an average of 0.45 lbs.
 In the past, Angle Lake stocked thousands of rainbow averaging 0.45 lbs.

 |April 14, 2020||5544||Rainbow @ 0.45lbs|